IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/terms.rst

     See *Sweeney L, Crosas M, Bar-Sinai M. Sharing Sensitive Data with Confidence: The Datatags System.
 Technology Science.
 2015101601.
 October 16, 2015.* http://techscience.org/a/2015101601

   Decision Graph
     A graph describing a decision process.
-Composed of vairous types of nodes.
+Composed of various types of nodes.
     Defined over a tag space.

   Interview